Aniol24/fractalTree/README.md

 # Fractal Tree
 ![Alt text](image.png)

-!A fractal tree created using recursion in JS
+A fractal tree created using recursion in JS